Shavakchauhan/Resume_parser_using_deep_learning/README.md

 # Resume_parser_using_deep_learning
-Resume parser with ner using state of art in deep learning with transformers specifically [roberta](https://arxiv.org/abs/1907.11692).
+Resume parser with ner using state of art in deep learning with transformers specifically [roberta](https://arxiv.org/abs/1907.11692).This project is a personal  project and not ready for production use but can decently perform parsing on the resumes and extract the keywords and match it with the best possible entitites which i have defined below.

 The link for trained model is [link to model](https://www.dropbox.com/sh/22yw4b7jfk0edmp/AADsvQ9Gm9p0X0dsLgCQD8Z4a?dl=0) .I did not added it on github because size was exceeding github size parameter.